4 Billboard Analysis

 Again, let’s think through the logic of what we have to do to get our answer:

-• Because a song could be No. 1 for more than one week, we need to consider the same title/performer combination only once.
-Another way to think of this is we need unique or distinct combinations of title/performer.
+• Do we need to consider all our data?
+No, we need to consider only No. 1 songs (so, filter!).
+But a song can be No. 1 for more than one week and we don’t want to count them more than once.
+We need each No. 1 title/performer combination only once.
+Another way to think of this is we need distinct combinations of title/performer.
 (We’ll introduce a new function to find this.)

-• Once we have all the unique No. 1 songs in a list, then we can group by performer and count the number of times they are on the list.
+• How should we summarize to get our one answer?
+Once we have grouped all the performer’s No. 1 songs together we count the number of times they are on the list.

 Let’s start by getting the No. 1 songs.
-You’ve did this in the last quest.
+You did this in the last quest.

 1. Create a new section with a headline, text and code chunk.